browser-network/network/README.md

   also run a node.js node with the same `networkId`, and it will act as a headless browser window, fulfilling all the same functionality as a browser window would.

-* Cryptographic security - Network uses `eccrypto` to ensure veracity of messages.
+* Cryptographic security - Network uses elliptic curve public key encryption to:
-  It's cryptographically difficult to spoof or modify a message that's not your own.
+    - Ensure the veracity of messages: It's cryptographically difficult to spoof or modify a message that's not your own.
+    - Encrypt sensitive IP information: The network passes around SDP strings, information pertaining to WebRTC connections, which contains IP addresses.
+These are passed through nodes to get to a node that another is not directly connected to.
+      To ensure no snooping, ECIES is used to encrypt the SDP information so that only the recipient it's meant for can read it.
-  This feature can be turned on for more security or off for faster performance if your network doesn't need to be secure.
+    - These features can be turned on for more security or off for faster performance if your network doesn't care about these security features and it needs to rapidly send messages, for whatever reason.

 ### How it works

 When you first open the webpage, the app does need some way to find at least one node on the network.
 So we have a [switching service](#the-switching-service).

-Once we connect to another node that's in a network (by we here, I mean a node, if the reader will allow), then we'll start to hear [messages](#messages) from our "neighbor" nodes, which is to say, those in the network we're directly connected to.
-The messages may originally come from those neighbors or they may not.
-Each message has a ttl (time to live).
-If we receive a message with a ttl > 1, we decrement it and pass it along on to our neighbors.
-In this way, the whole network can receive messages even though not every node is connected to each other.
+Once we connect to another node that's in a network we'll start to hear [messages](#messages) from the whole network, including nodes we're not connected to.

-Some of the messages we'll be hearing will be open connection information (rtc "offer" SDP info).
-If one of those is for someone we're not yet connected to, we'll generate a response (rtc "answer" SDP info based on the original offer), and send that response back out into the network to the node that originally sent it.
+Some of the messages we'll be hearing will be from nodes we're not directly connected to.
+In that case, the we'll rapidly negotiate a connection with them by relaying our negotiation via the nodes we are mutually connected to.
-If they receive it, a direct connection will be established.
 It's by this means that the network is self healing.

-There are various schemes in place for efficiency.

-- Message id memory so as not to repeat rebroadcasts of messages
-- A rude list.
-If you get on the rude list, you get dropped and blocked.
-- Connection garbage collection.
-WebRTC connections are unstable.
-A garbage collector periodically cleans bad connections making room for new ones.
-- Tunable max connections - dial up or down the max number of connections you want to have in real time.
-Network won't make any new connections while there are more than that setting (`config.maxConnections`).

 ### The Switching Service